borgbackup/borg/docs/internals/data-structures.rst

 The chunks cache and the repository index are stored as hash tables, with only one slot per bucket, spreading hash collisions to the following buckets.
-As a consequence the hash is just a start position for a linear search, and if the element is not in the table the index is linearly crossed until an empty bucket is found.
+As a consequence the hash is just a start position for a linear search.
+If a key is looked up that is not in the table, then the hash table is searched from the start position (the hash) until the first empty bucket is reached.

 This particular mode of operation is open addressing with linear probing.